Vitrecan/minecraft-ahk-v2-script/README.md

 ## Features

 - **Autoclicker**: Caps Lock + Left Click to quickly attack your opponents with customisable click rates.
-- **Shift-Tapping**: Caps Lock + Shift to to alternate between shifting and attacking your opponents.
+- **Shift-Tapping**: Caps Lock + Shift to alternate between shifting and attacking your opponents.
+- **Block-Hitting**: Caps Lock + Right Click to alternate between spaming left click to hit and right click to block.

 ## Usage